AndreLoisSwart/AndreLoisSwart/README.md

 Completed projects include:

 - Record No. 4 restoration
+- Record No. 5 restoration
 - Record No. 6 restoration
 - Stanley No. 51 spokeshave
 - Record 52 1/2 Woodworkers Bench vise
+- Electric standing desk with a hardwood top made from South African Blackwood

 In progress Projects include: